-When the Bureau of Alcohol, Tobacco, Firearms, and Explosives makes a bust, they generally seize a whole lot of guns.
-Well, they take what guns are there.
-Sometimes it’s a warehouse, sometimes it’s three guns hiding under a mattress.
-Sometimes, they even manage to do it without shooting innocent women and children apparently.
+When the Bureau of Alcohol, Tobacco, Firearms and Explosives makes a bust, it generally seizes a whole lot of guns.
+Well, it takes what guns are there.
+Sometimes it’s a warehouse; sometimes it’s three guns hiding under a mattress.
+Sometimes, it manages to do it without shooting innocent women and children apparently.

-Anyway, when they do, they lock those guns up in storage facilities.
-That’s supposed to keep guns out of the hands of bad people until they can be properly destroyed.
+Anyway, when the ATF does, it locks those guns up in storage facilities.
+That’s supposed to keep firearms out of the hands of bad people until they can be properly destroyed.

 ATF agents across the country have been working to track down thousands of guns and firearms parts that had been seized by law enforcement and were supposed to be destroyed but were stolen first, according to sources familiar with the effort.

 The agents are searching for some of their own retired service weapons as well as guns from other federal law enforcement agencies, including the FBI and DEA.